WenqinSHAO/rtt/docs/path_analysis.md

 * how to handle reserved IPs, including private IP;
 * how to detect the presence of IXP.

-As a matter of fact, some IXPs use reserved IP blocks for inter-connection, these two issues are actually mingled with each other.
+As a matter of fact, some IXPs use reserved IP blocks for inter-connection.
+Hence these two issues are actually mingled with each other.

 Our method is: